Artist's drawing of the new Bundaberg Hospital set among gardens and walking paths

 • Teaching, training and research spaces

-• Support services building with 3 levels
+• Facility support services building

 Where we're building the new hospital